bluenviron/mediamtx/README.md

 In some scenarios, when reading RTSP from the server, decoded frames can be corrupted or incomplete.
 This can be caused by multiple reasons:

-* the packet buffer of the server is too small and can't handle the stream throughput.
+* the packet buffer of the server is too small and can't keep up with the stream throughput.
 A solution consists in increasing its size:

   ```yml
   readBufferCount: 1024